 Date Source Quote close the cycle-to use the fruits of their widespread hacking to power, with AI, even-more-powerful hacking efforts."
 3 Apr.
 2023 FBI Director Christopher Wray "The current Chinese regime will stop at nothing to steal what they can't create and to silence the messages they don't want to hear-all in an effort to surpass us as a global superpower and shape a world order more friendly to their authoritarian vision.
 What makes China's economic espionage program so insidious is that they're set on using every tool at their disposal to steal American technology, undercut our businesses, and dominate the market.
 They use human intelligence to target our most precious information, multiplying their efforts by working extensively through scores of 'co-optees'-people who aren't technically Chinese government officials but assist in intelligence operations-spotting and assessing sources to recruit, providing cover and communications, and helping steal secrets in other ways.
 And the PRC [People's Republic of China] combines those efforts with a cyber hacking program that's bigger than that of every other major nation combined, using cyber as the pathway to cheat and steal on a massive scale.
-The result of all this theft is lost American leadership in key industries, lost American jobs, and The result of all this theft is lost American leadership in key industries, lost American jobs, ar lost opportunity."
+The result of all this theft is lost American leadership in key industries, lost American jobs, and lost opportunity."
 4